marzwick/DemoSite/site/src/intro.md

 **Scientific teaching is needed because diversity is important to science:**

 Teaching science in a way that reflects how science is done can broaden participation in STEM.
 When students actively engage in authentic scientific practices, they develop a more robust scientific self-efficacy and identity [estrada_toward_2011](@cite).
-When students from witness diverse scientist identities and engage in real-world problems, it allows a broader range of students to connect with and envision themselves as part of the scientific community.
+When students witness diverse scientist identities and engage in real-world problems, it allows a broader range of students to connect with and envision themselves as part of the scientific community.
 These factors – positive self-efficacy, identity, and connection with scientific values – lead to increased persistence in STEM, especially for students from communities that have been historically excluded [estrada_toward_2011](@cite).
 Broadening participation in STEM is essential for asking meaningful questions, addressing inequities, and ensuring that STEM benefits everyone.

 ### The Facets of Science